Scattering Statistics of Generalized Spatial Poisson Point Processes: Numerical Illustrations

-We also consider inhomogeneous Poisson point processes.
-We use the intensity function $\lambda (t) = 0.01 (1 + 0.5 \sin(\nicefrac{2 \pi t}{N}))$ to generate inhomogeneous process.
-To estimate $S_{\gamma, p}Y( t)$, we average the modulus of the scattering transform at time $t$ over 1000 realizations.
-Figure \ref{fig:4} plots the scattering moments for inhomogeneous process at different time.
+\textbf{Inhomogeneous, non-compound Poisson point processes:} We also consider an inhomogeneous, non-compound Poisson point processes with intensity function $\lambda (t) = 0.01 (1 + 0.5 \sin(\frac{2 \pi t}{N}))$ (where we estimate $S_{\gamma, p}Y( t)$, by averaging over 1000 realizations).
+Figure \ref{fig:4} plots the scattering moments for the inhomogeneous process at different times, and shows they align with the true intensity function.

-\paragraph{Homogeneous, non-compound Poisson point process and self similar process:} We consider Brownian motion with Hurst parameter $H = \frac{1}{2}$ and compare it with Poisson point process with intensity $\lambda = 0.01$ and charges $(A)_{j=1}^{\infty} \equiv 10$.
-Figure \ref{fig:5} shows that the 2nd moments cannot distinguish between Brownian motion and Poisson point process while the 1st moments can.
+\textbf{Poisson point process and self similar process:} We consider a Brownian motion compared to a Poisson point process with intensity $\lambda = 0.01$ and charges $(A)_{j=1}^{\infty} \equiv 10$.
+Figure \ref{fig:5} shows the convergence rate of the first-order scattering moments can distinguish these processes when $p=1$ but not when $p=2.$